DistributedCollective/Sovryn-smart-contracts/README.md

 `trader` is the user's wallet address.

-`loanDataBytes` is empty in case of ERC20 tokens.

 ##### 3.2 Close a position

 There are 2 functions for ending a loan on the protocol contract: `closeWithSwap` and `closeWithDeposit`.
 Margin trade positions are always closed with a swap.